salehasgit/CLUT/README.md

 # CLUT
 generating CLUT via G'MIC

-The most comprehensive command is the custom command "generate_CLUT" in the custom.gmic file.
-It allows selecting various uniform samplings and can be extended to lock some custom keypoints.
-However, it takes a keypoints correspondence image as the first parameter.
-To generate the keypoints image from two txt files, one first needs to directly run generate_CLUT.sh which in return generates the keypoints image as well as the CLUT that maps the src colors to the dst colors with no uniform sampling.
-Once the keypoints image is generated, one can run the custom script to generate the CLUT with a different uniform sampling.
+The most comprehensive command is the custom command "clut_from_customKeypoints" in the custom.gmic file.
+It allows selecting various uniform samplings as well as the cybe resolution and can be extended to lock some custom keypoints.
+The first two arguments are 2 one-column images src.png and dst.png in which each row corresponds to one color keypoint. run "generate_keypoinImageFromTXT.sh" to generate a keypoint images from a txt file.
+Once the keypoint images are generated, one can run the custom script on them to generate the CLUT .

 see each script for more details about the arguments and parameters.

-$ ./generate_CLUT.sh src.txt dst.txt colorCard interpolation_tech cube_resolution setup_exposure result_folder
-$ cd result_folder
+$ ./generate_keypoinImageFromTXT.sh dropBox/IN/keypoints/IT8/+1_apple_IT8.txt  dropBox/OUT/IT8_dev-vertical/ +1_apple_IT8.png
+$ ./generate_keypoinImageFromTXT.sh dropBox/IN/keypoints/IT8/+1_canon_IT8.txt  dropBox/OUT/IT8_dev-vertical/ +1_canon_IT8.png
+$ gmic -m custom.gmic clut_from_customKeypoints dropBox/OUT/IT8_dev-vertical/keypoints_+1_apple_IT8.png,dropBox/OUT/IT8_dev-vertical/keypoints_+1_canon_IT8.png,dropBox/OUT/IT8_dev-vertical/,IT8.png,3,100,64
+or
-$ gmic -m ../custom.gmic -generate_CLUT keypoints.png,uniformSampling
+$ gmic -m custom.gmic clut_from_ab dropBox/OUT/IT8_dev-vertical/keypoints_+1_apple_IT8.png,dropBox/OUT/IT8_dev-vertical/keypoints_+1_canon_IT8.png,dropBox/OUT/IT8_dev-vertical/,IT8.png,3,100,64